-The steering committee members are: Andrew Knight (worker, chair); Mike Hatch (worker); Mary Pett (resident); Keith Malcolm (resident); Ken Sainty (resident) Alison Poole (resident).
+The steering committee members are: Andrew Knight (worker, chair); Mike Hatch (worker); Mary Pett (resident); Keith Malcolm (resident); Ken Sainty (resident).

-In producing this Consultation Draft plan the The steering committee have been assisted by an independent consultant, Andrew Ashcroft BA(Hons), MA, DMS, MRTPI.
-Grant funding has been provided by the government to cover the costs incurred in the work of the Fforum.
+In producing this Consultation Draft plan the steering committee have been assisted by an independent consultant, Andrew Ashcroft BA(Hons), MA, DMS, MRTPI.
+Grant funding has been provided by the government to cover the costs incurred in the work of the forum.